-Step 3: Choose Installation directory or location Wamp server
+Step 3: Choose the Installation directory or location Wamp server

-Step 4: Change the Internet Explorer Browser and Text editor of WAMP server on Windows 10
+Step 4: Change the Internet Explorer Browser and a Text editor of the WAMP server on Windows 10

 While installing the setup of WampServer, it will ask which browser you want as default in the WAMP server.
 By default, it uses the iexplore.exe (Internet Explorer) to change it to Google Chrome or Mozilla Firefox click on YES otherwise NO.

 When you click on YES, the Windows Explorer will open from where go to C:\Program Files (x86)\Google\Chrome\Application and select the Chrome.exe and click on Open.

 After selecting the default browser, the Wamp Server will also ask us to select the default Text editor which we need in case we want to edit Apache or PHP config files such as HTTP.config or php.ini.
 By default, it uses the notepad of Windows, I think it doesn’t need to be changed, so that’s why just click on NO. However, if you want to change the Text editor then click on YES and locate your third-party installed text editor as we do above for selecting Google chrome.